COMBINE-lab/quark/README.md

 The software is tested on paired end and single end data on bash compatible shell (redirection might not work with *fish* kind of ad on), ~~*single end support will be added to the "quark.sh" script soon*.~~

+##Dependency
+Quark depends on plzip for downstream compression.
+More information about Plzip and installation can be found [here](http://www.nongnu.org/lzip/plzip.html).

 ##Compile
 ```{r, engine='bash', encode and decode}